 |1932||Music Department from GWC|

 Life on campus during Furman’s first hundred years or so was far different than it is today.
-One significant reason for this difference is because Furman was all male until the 1930s- with the exception of three female students during 1893.
+One significant reason for this difference is because Furman was all male until the 1930s- with the exception of thirteen female students between 1893 and 1901.
 But this, of course, all changed with the merger with GWC.
 Women and men eventually had classes together and lived on the same campus.

 Some of what we would consider today as the foundation of social life at Furman was born, or revived, in the 1920s.
 In 1926, the first orientation for freshman occurred.
 It has remained a tradition since and is more commonly known as O-Week to current students and staff.
 Fraternities, or formerly known as social societies, have also played a role in Furman’s history.
 Fraternities were closed in 1917 perhaps due to lack of interest after World War I. But, they were reopened in 1927 when they were legalized by the state legislature and when students showed an interest in extracurricular activities (Reid 53).
 Departmental groups also emerged in the 1920s because students were so interested in their majors.
 In the mid 1920s, a system was having to be looked at to limit students’ involvement in these activities.
 While physical activities were always encouraged at Furman, in the 1920s a revived interest in intercollegiate sports was on the rise after a ban from 1897 until the end of World War I. The Furman “purple and white hurricane” football team was soon traveling throughout the southeast playing at area colleges (Furman Hornet 4/12/37).
 Sports have still remained a large part of Furman today.